durkisneer1/Hawk-Scanner/README.md

 This repository contains a **scanner** for the made-up language **Hawk**, developed as part of the Programming Language Fundamentals course at the **University of Houston Clear Lake**.

 ## Project Overview
 The Hawk language scanner is designed to read source code written in Hawk, identify its lexemes and tokens, and check for basic syntax errors.
 This project focuses on building a **lexical analyzer** (lexer) and a **syntax analyzer** (parser), which together form the core of the scanner.
+I've also published a VS Code [extension](https://marketplace.visualstudio.com/items?itemName=durkisneer.hawklanghighlight) for syntax highlighting.

 ### Components
 1. **Lexical Analyzer (Lexer):**